About Old Newsboys of Flint

 To find out if your child qualifies for this program or to find sign-up details, visit our How to Sign Up Your Child area.

 A child missing school or play-time because they lack the necessary outerwear for a frigid Michigan winter is both tragic and very easily remedied.
 The Old Newsboy’s Warm Hearts Healthy Starts program issues referrals to schools across the County to provide new coats and New Balance tennis shoes to children in kindergarten through sixth grade.
 Once identified by school staff, the child comes to the ONB office to receive a new coat with hat and gloves, or a gift card for shoes, or both.
-In the 2012/2013 school year, the Old Newsboys provided 379 boys and girls with new coats and 575 with new shoes.
+In the 2013/2014 school year, the Old Newsboys provided 327 boys and girls with new coats, and with the help of Complete Runner and Payless, 621 with new shoes.
 Due to limited quantities, your child may not be given a new coat even if he or she qualifies.
 To find out more about this program and the resources available in your school, please contact your child's school counselor or parent liaison.

 Early on, all positions were voluntary.
 Most clerical work was staffed out by one of the executive board members.
 Prisoners were used to collect equipment and inventory to set up for the two-month operational run-- then break it down and store it away for use the following year.
 By the mid-1960s a paid staff of three administered operations.
 There are currently four full time paid staff, a handful of seasonal employees, and hundreds of dedicated volunteers.